 Selection of the relevant subsample units

 The reproductive system of a population from a genotyped sample can be assessed through Wright's FIS (Wright, 1965), which is a measure of the relative inbreeding of individuals as compared to the subpopulation they belong to.
 This parameter was estimated with Weir and Cockerham's unbiased estimator f (Weir & Cockerham, 1984), that we kept labelling FIS for the sake of simplicity.
 In case of random mating in a dioecious population, a negative value is expected (Robertson, 1965; Pudovkin et al., 1996; Balloux, 2004; De Meeûs & Noûs, 2023).
 In tsetse flies, the trap can be the unit at which a significant subdivision may occur (Ravel et al., 2023), including G. palpalis gambiensis (Bouyer et al., 2009).
 Here, traps, and even sites, in combination with the cohort, often contained very few flies.
-To determine if traps, sites or river banks (right or left of the Pongo River, see Figure 1) really mattered, we used the Wahlund effect approach (Goudet et al., 1994; De Meeûs et al., 2006).
+To determine if traps, sites or river banks (right or left of the Rio Pongo River, see Figure 1) really mattered, we used the Wahlund effect approach (Goudet et al., 1994; De Meeûs et al., 2006).
 We compared the FIS_T in traps, the FIS_S in sites (ignoring traps), the FIS_B within the two riverbanks (ignoring sites), and the FIS_C within the four cohorts (0, 10, 61 and 67) (ignoring river banks).
 For this, we undertook a Friedman two-way analysis of variance by ranks for data paired by locus with the package R-commander (Fox, 2005, 2007) (rcmdr) for R (R-Core-Team, 2022).
 We then undertook planned one sided Wilcoxon signed rank test for paired data.
-If traps and/or sites and/or river banks matter, we expect a Wahlund effect (De Meeûs et al., 2007; De Meeûs, 2018) when pooling individuals from different traps, and/or from different sites and or different river banks of the same cohort, meaning that the alternative hypothesis was FIS_T< FIS_S<FIS_B<FIS_C.
+If traps and/or sites and/or river banks matter, we expect a Wahlund effect (De Meeûs et al., 2007; De Meeûs, 2018) when pooling individuals from different origins (traps, and/or sites and/or river banks of the same cohort), meaning that the alternative hypothesis was FIS_T< FIS_S<FIS_B<FIS_C.
 When necessary (significant p-values), we corrected the p-values with the Benjamini and Yekutieli correction (Benjamini & Yekutieli, 2001) with R (command "p.adjust"), for test series with dependency.

 Quality testing of loci and subsamples